-As of June 30, 2014 the State of Alaska ("State") had approximately \$804 million in General Obligation debt outstanding plus \$170 million of bond anticipation notes.
+As of June 30, 2015 the State of Alaska ("State") had approximately \$754 million in General Obligation debt outstanding including \$155 million of bond anticipation notes.
 The State has traditionally had a very conservative stance with general obligation bond funding, as the State has a preference for pay-go funding as a primary source of capital.

-As of June 30, 2014, the State had lesser commitments, but amounts included in net tax supported debt, of approximately \$3.3 million in Certificates of Participation and \$255 million of capital lease obligations securitized through political subdivisions that were authorized by Alaska Law.
+As of June 30, 2015, the State had lesser commitments, but amounts included in net tax supported debt, of approximately \$30.8 million in Certificates of Participation and \$244 million of capital lease obligations securitized through political subdivisions that were authorized by Alaska Law.

-Rating agencies have commended the State's conservative financial management, citing a low debt burden and increased reserve amounts to offset any unanticipated shift in the price or production of oil.
-While the State currently relies on North Slope oil production for revenues there are long term alternatives in natural gas and mineral production generated revenue, potential implementation of a Statewide broad based tax, and the potential use of earnings of the Permanent Fund to offset costs of government services.
+Rating agencies have highlighted the State's conservative financial management, citing a low debt burden and sizable reserve amounts to offset shifts in the price or production of oil.
+While the State has relied on North Slope oil production for revenues for the last 35 years there are long term alternatives in the potential development of natural gas resources and mineral production generated revenue, potential implementation of a Statewide broad based tax, and the potential use of earnings of the Permanent Fund to offset costs of government services.
+With the current low price of oil, the Governor has introduced proposals to utilize these options to stabilize revenue generation of the State.
 The State's current debt position is very conservative and, as a result, the State has maintained a level of flexibility not experienced by many other States in funding for capital projects.

 An evident factor in assessing the conservative nature of the State's debt practices is witnessed by the relatively low level of debt service as a percentage of unrestricted general fund revenue.
-While the current State policy is designed to limit this ratio to 8%, for the last ten years the State has remained below 5% and was 4.3% for fiscal year 2014.
-However based on the Fall 2014 Revenue Sources Book's projections of diminished revenue, the state's ratios are projected to increase to greater than allowed percentages in FY 2015 and 2016.
-In addition to the low level of debt service as a percentage of unrestricted general fund revenue, another metric demonstrating the conservative debt position of the State is the trajectory of general obligation debt retirement.
-Approximately 50% of the current general obligation debt outstanding will amortize and retire over the next 10 years, allowing for increased flexibility for the State to participate and support in large scale projects.
+While the current State policy is designed to limit this ratio to 8%, for the ten years preceding FY 2015 the State remained below 5%.
+In FY 2015 the ratio increased to 10.1% due to diminished revenue generation.
+Based on the Fall 2015 Revenue Sources Book's projections of diminished revenue, the state's ratios are projected to remain greater than allowed percentages in FY 2016 and 2017.
+Another metric that demonstrates the conservative debt position of the State is the trajectory of general obligation debt retirement.
+Approximately 50% of the current general obligation debt outstanding will amortize and retire over the next 10 years, allowing for increased flexibility for the State to participate and support additional projects.

-The State has traditionally utilized long-term fixed rate debt in relation to its general obligation bond issuance.
-This, in turn, has resulted in no exposure to floating or variable rate debt as well as swaps and other derivative products used to hedge interest rate risk.
+The State has traditionally utilized long-term fixed rate debt in relation to its general obligation bond issuance, and has no exposure to floating or variable rate debt or derivative products.
 While it is recognized that agencies of the State use variable rate debt and derivative products, no direct exposure exists for the State and the risks associated with such products are not found in the States general obligation bond indebtedness.

-The State's ability to fund capital projects with current revenues has played a significant factor in the relatively low level of general obligation debt for the State.
-The reliance on current revenues has limited the State's need for bond issuance as a funding source and as a result has allowed the State to maintain a flexible debt profile.
+The State's ability to fund capital projects with current revenues has played a significant factor in the relatively low level of general obligation debt for the State allowing the State to maintain a flexible debt profile.